-Brain of Blood – also known as The Creature’s Revenge and The Undying Brain – is a 1971 American horror film directed by Al Adamson (Blood of Dracula’s Castle; Dracula vs. Frankenstein; Nurse Sherri) from a story by Samuel M. Sherman and a screenplay by Kane W. Lynn.
+Brain of Blood – also known as The Creature’s Revenge and The Undying Brain – is a 1971 American science-fiction horror feature film directed by Al Adamson (Blood of Dracula’s Castle; Dracula vs. Frankenstein; Nurse Sherri) from a story by Samuel M. Sherman and a screenplay by Kane W. Lynn.
 It is the only Hemisphere (The Mad Doctor of Blood Island; Beast of Blood) production to be filmed in the United States.

 The film stars Grant Williams, Kent Taylor, John Bloom, Regina Carrol (Dracula vs. Frankenstein), Vicki Volante, Angelo Rossitto (The Dark; Scared to Death), Zandor Vorkov and Reed Hadley.

 Amir, the benevolent ruler of Khalid, is dying, but there is hope in transplanting his brain into another body.
-Freshly deceased, he is flown to the United States where Doctor Trenton, having unwisely put off body acquisition until the last minute, transplants Amir’s brain into the body of the disfigured simpleton assistant who failed in said chore.
-Doctor Trenton has a few nefarious plot twists of his own in mind, and then there’s the thing with the dwarf and the woman chained in the basement…
+Freshly deceased, he is flown to the United States where Dr Trenton, having unwisely put off body acquisition until the last minute, transplants Amir’s brain into the body of the disfigured simpleton assistant who failed in said chore.
+Dr Trenton has a few nefarious plot twists of his own in mind, and then there’s the thing with the dwarf and the woman chained in the basement…

 Reviews [click links to read more]: